steppedreckoner/TowerDefense/ReadMe.txt

 Known Issues:
+-Deleting a tower deletes all active projectiles fired by that tower.
 -Slow AOE continues to affect enemies that have moved out of range.
 -Loading invalid maps crashes the game.
 -Map files won't save unless ".txt" is manually entered.